 A target market is defined as a specific group of potential buyers for which a business positions its products and services.
 Or in simpler terms, it's the group of people who are the most likely buyers of your products or services.

 Knowing your target market allows you to place your marketing messages where your market hangs out, using words and enticements that specifically speak to their needs.
 For example, if you're a virtual assistant that works with Realtors, you could run an ad in your local paper that serves a million people.
 There is a possibility that a million people will see the ad, but most of them won't need a virtual assistant, and if they did, their mindset isn't on hiring a VA when they read the local news.
-However, if you placed an ad in the local Realtor Association newsletter, your audience would be smaller, but they're all in your market (real estate agents) and are open to real estate news and resources (because it's a real estate newsletters).
+However, if you placed an ad in the local Realtor Association newsletter, your audience would be smaller, but they're all in your market and are open to real estate news and resources.

-- Geographic segmentation that is based on location like state, city or street addresses.
+- Geographic segmentation is based on location, such as state, city or street addresses.

-- Demographic segmentation which focuses on features such as a gender, race, and age.
+- Demographic segmentation focuses on features such as gender, race, and age.

-- Psychographic segmentation that considers attributes relating to personality, values, attitudes, interests, or lifestyles, like being an active runner or a Republican.
+- Psychographic segmentation that considers attributes relating to personality, values, attitudes, interests, or lifestyles, such as being an active runner or a Republican.

-To segment potential customers into a target market, you need to answer:
+To segment potential customers into a target market, you need to answer the following questions: